bharatpe/profanity-filter/README.md

 # Profanity Filter

-A module which to filter profanicity.
+A module which filters profanicity.
+It provides a custom hook which returns a function #isProfanicityPresent# of type Promise<boolean> based on given text input.

 ## How to use the filter